PaloAltoNetworks/rbac-police/README.md

 ```
 ./rbac-police eval lib/ -s High
 ```
-### Inspect the permissions of a specific identity
+### Inspect the permissions of specific identities
 ```
 ./rbac-police expand -z sa=kube-system:metrics-server
 ./rbac-police expand -z user=example@email.com
 ./rbac-police expand # all identities
 ```
 ### Discover protections
 Improve accuracy by considering features gates and admission controllers that can protect against certain attacks.
 Note that [NodeRestriction](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#noderestriction) is identified by impersonating a node and *dry-run creating a pod*, which may be logged by some systems.